This article refers to Barracuda Message Archiver firmware 5.1.1 or higher.

-- In the Location page, enter the City, State, and Country where your mail server is hosted; your account can link to only one location.
-The first Barracuda Message Archiver appliance you link determines the datacenter that all appliances on your account will use.
-For example, if you select Canada as your country, your appliances use the datacenter in Canada.
+- In the Location page, enter the City, State, and Country where your mail server is hosted; your account can only link to one location.
+The first Barracuda Message Archiver appliance you link to determines the data center that all appliances on your account will use.
+For example, if you select Canada as your country, your appliances will use the data center in Canada.

 - Click Next.
 In the View Summary page, click Activate to link your Barracuda Message Archiver to the Barracuda Cloud Control account.

 - The Advanced > Cloud Storage page refreshes and displays the Cloud Storage options.
-Select Mirror; read the warning, and click Confirm if you wish to continue.
+Select Mirror; read the warning, and click Confirm to continue.

 As messages are sent to Cloud Storage, related statistics display on the BASIC > Dashboard page.